The renormalized locally covariant Dirac field: Quantization

+\begin{remark} The construction differs from constructions in the literature, \cf \cite{SahlmannVerchHadamard, DHP09}, by the fact that we do not use an auxiliary operator $\tilde D = \gamma^\mu \nabla_\mu + m$ to define $P$, so that our $P$ has first order terms that we have to deal with by a change of the connection.
+The advantage of our construction is that we may use an average $\tilde h_+ (D^* f', f) + \tilde h_+(f', D f)$ in the definition of $H$, which facilitates the proof of current conservation, \cf Section~\ref{sec:CurrentConservation}.
+A similar construction with auxiliary operators would require $D$ and $\tilde D$ to commute, which is only the case if $m$ is constant. \end{remark}

-\begin{remark} The distributions $T_\pm$ involve a term of the form $\log \Gamma_\eps / \Lambda^2$, where $\Lambda$ is a length scale that has to be introduced to make the logarithm well-defined.\footnote{In \cite{DHP09} it is proposed to choose $\Lambda$ proportional to the inverse mass $m^{-1}$.
+\begin{remark} The length scale $\Lambda$ that has to be introduced in $T_\pm$ for even $n$ is arbitrary, but has to be fixed to the same value on all backgrounds.\footnote{In \cite{DHP09} it is proposed to choose $\Lambda$ proportional to the inverse mass $m^{-1}$.
 This only works if the mass is constant and non-zero.
-In particular, this prescription violates the smoothness condition introduced below (adapted such that $m$ is required to be constant).} The scale $\Lambda$ is arbitrary, but has to be fixed to the same value on all backgrounds.
-The need for such a scale plays an important role in the in the discussion of the axioms for time-ordered products in the following subsection and of the scaling behavior in Section~\ref{sec:Scaling}. \end{remark}
+In particular, this prescription violates the smoothness condition introduced below (adapted such that $m$ is required to be constant).} The need for such a scale plays an important role in the discussion of the axioms for time-ordered products in the following subsection and of the scaling behavior in Section~\ref{sec:Scaling}. \end{remark}

 \begin{remark} The parametrix, and hence the Wick powers, is not unique.
 One may always modify the parametrix by a smooth, locally and covariantly constructed function.
-In Section~\ref{sec:Currents}, we elaborate on this, and show that this freedom may be used to achieve a conserved current and stress-energy tensor.
-In the present setting, by modifying the parametrix, one modified Wick squares and all higher order powers.
+In Section~\ref{sec:Currents}, we elaborate on this, and show that this freedom may be used to achieve a conserved stress-energy tensor.
+In the present setting, by modifying the parametrix, one modifies Wick squares and all higher order powers.
 For the scalar field, Hollands and Wald also allowed for redefinitions of the Wick powers that only affect the $k$th and higher order powers, for an arbitrary $k$ \cite{HollandsWaldWick}.
 To achieve this in the present setting, one would have to add to $\hbar \Gamma_{\omega - H}$ in \eqref{eq:F_to_A} operators of the form

 where $H_k$ is smooth, locally and covariantly constructed, and defined in a neighborhood of $\diag^k$.
 But as such redefinitions are not necessary for the fulfillment of current and stress-energy conservation, we do not pursue this issue further. \end{remark}